psf/policies/docs/us.pycon.org/Privacy-Policy.md

 The PSF collects personal information for the following principal purposes.
 The list below will state the purpose and the reason for the purpose of collecting your personal information.

--   To provide the PyCon website to you
+-   To provide the PyCon US website to you
 -   To enroll you for PyCon US-related mailings (opt-in only)
 -   To register you for events, tutorials, and other services
 -   To provide you with information about Python, PyCon US, and events within PyCon US